 There are a lot of weird, cool things under the El: a dive bar with a heavy metal night, a high-end event venue attached to a high school, and at least three hidden rooftops.
 DAWA is also right under the El on Front Street, and this tiny, super casual 16-seat spot has some of the best sushi and ramen in Fishtown.
 If you want to do the 22-course and $125 omakase, you’ll have to book ahead, but you won’t find higher-quality fish for a better price.

 Maybe you’re having people over for the Eagles game, or maybe you’ve been craving wings since you smelled them at a bar the other night.
 Either way, Andy’s is the best place in the neighborhood to go for fried chicken.
 Their double-fried recipe results in an audible crunch, and the sweet chili sauce adds just the right amount of heat.
 Call ahead, and make sure you stock up on paper towels on the walk home.

-Walking into Murph’s Bar, you might wonder why your friend suggested you try it for dinner.
+When walking into Murph’s Bar, you might wonder why your friend suggested you try it for dinner.
 That is, until the aroma of garlic and tomato sauce hits you.
-This Irish pub serves some of the best Italian food in the city, and once you see platters of seafood manicotti and veal tortellaci being passed around the small dining room, you’ll be sold.
+This Irish pub serves some of the best Italian food in the city, and once you see platters of seafood manicotti and veal tortellacci being passed around the small dining room, you’ll be sold.
 Leave your expectations at the door and call ahead if you’ve got four or more in your party.

 When your best friend is celebrating her dog’s birthday and you’re in charge of bringing the human treats, make a stop at Cake Life.
 It may be tough to choose from the display cases packed with things like pistachio kouign-amann and fruit tarts, but you can’t really go wrong.
-They’re open until 10pm on weekends, host BYOB cake tasting events the second Saturday of each month, and the sugar cookies will go faster than your interest in how old the dog is turning.
+They’re open until 5pm on weekends and the sugar cookies will go faster than your interest in how old the dog is turning.